sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 in the "Platform Specific Settings" section of the `CMakeLists.txt` file as above.

-In the same file, we then go to the "Settings for IOMUX Drivers" section and add an "elseif" branch to add the required source code dependencies when that driver is selected:
+In the same file, we then go to the "Settings for IOMUX Drivers" section and add an `elseif` branch to add the required source code dependencies when that driver is selected:

 ```makefile
     elseif(iomux_driver MATCHES "meson-gxbb-pinctrl")